What to Know About the Statute of Limitations On Debt

 The credit reporting time limit is the maximum amount of time credit bureaus can include delinquent debts on your credit report.
 For most types of accounts, it's seven years from the date of delinquency.
-However, bankruptcies are reported for 10 years and tax liens can be reported for up to 15 years.
+However, bankruptcies are reported for ten years.
 The credit reporting time limit is dictated by the Fair Credit Reporting Act and does not influence the statute of limitations for collecting a debt.

 What the Statute Of Limitations Does Not Do

 Keep in mind when the statute of limitations expires, it only prevents a collector from winning a judgment against you when you can prove the statute of limitations has expired.
 It does not: